 The picturesque Mourne Mountains are a popular spot for walking in Northern Ireland, with the 12 peaks of Mourne Mountains being the highest mountain range in the country.

-As you would imagine, such scenery provided a good backdrop for Game of Thrones.
+As you’d imagine, such scenery provided a good backdrop for Game of Thrones.
 They were used for a number of locations in the show.

 First, the landscapes around Leitrim Lodge Car Park near Hilltown were used in Episode 2 of Season 3.